 Energy Trust tracks the energy our customers save by fuel type (electricity or natural gas) and the utility providing it.
 One of the key features of an energy-efficient clothes washer is that it saves water, therefore your water heater doesn’t have to work as hard to heat water for the wash.
 Knowing how you heat your water allows us track the energy your new washer saves.

 Yes, Energy Trust offers incentives for non-solar renewable energy installations.
-Incentives are available for wind power, hydropower, biopower and geothermal electricity projects. full list of incentives for renewable energy projects.
+Incentives are available for wind power, hydropower, biopower and geothermal electricity projects.
+See our full list of incentives for renewable energy projects.

 Yes.
 In addition to Energy Trust cash incentives for Oregon customers of Portland General Electric and Pacific Power, Federal tax credits may also be available, depending on the type of project.